 In one of the first pieces of analytical research in volatility investing, Tony Cooper found in his 2013 paper that a 10% allocation to a volatility strategy - in a portfolio of 55% equities and 35% bonds - was optimal for boosting performance, while diversifying risk and limiting possible drawdowns.
 At IIV, we agree with Cooper’s findings, but recognize that, as Cooper put it, ‘more aggressive equity investors may wish to increase the volatility proportion even higher.’

 How long does it take to open an account and what are your fees?

-An account can be established in minutes and is free to open.
+An account can be established in minutes.
 We charge either an annual 3% management fee or a 20% performance fee.
 The performance fee is only available to accredited investors as defined by the SEC.